jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 * fundamentally more expressive (which is a good thing with music)
 * Even if you don't know python, this is fundamentally more readable
 * Definitely read on, but practice the preceeding examples
-* Everything you can do with the classical score you can do in Python Score.
+* Everything you can do with the classical score you can do in PythonScore.
 The opposite isn't true (not even close)

 The score we're left with is fundamentally more readable than the original Csound score.
 The fact that drums are being played is much more obvious than in the original classical score.